EliBrignac/Destiny_Weapon_Maker/README.md

 ## Txt2Img

 The Txt2Img feature was alluded to in column 1 of <u>Figure 1</u> and is likely the most intuitive feature.
-Txt2Img is where you give the model a description and it generated images based on that description.
-This feature is very helpful when you have a description of a destiny weapon design and want some images that match it.
+Txt2Img is where you give the model a description and it generates images based on that description.
+This feature is very helpful when you have a description of a Destiny weapon design and want some images that match it.
 An example below is provided.

 | Description | The models output |
 |:-------:|:-------:|